Synexcu/Synexcu/README.md

 - 👋 Hi, I’m @Synexcu
 - 👀 I’m interested in learning new languages
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on further projects
 - 📫 Hit me up on Discord (Synexcu#0926) and Twitter @Synexcu

 <!---